-One Piece: Luffy has actually become this in the latest arc (or at least is believed to be one), where the fortune teller Madame Shirley foretells a boy with a Straw Hat who will spell doom for Fishman Island.
+One Piece: Luffy actually became this in the Fishman Island arc (or at least was believed to be one), where the fortune teller Madame Shirley foretells a boy with a Straw Hat who will spell doom for Fishman Island.

 And near the end of that arc, we have Shirahoshi, who is said to have a power able to destroy the whole world and is mostly unaware of it.
 Past uses of this power back up this claim pretty well.

 In the Ah!
 My Goddess movie, we have none other than Belldandy herself.
-With her memories gone, her heart in great turmoil due to believing that Dark Magical Girl Morgan has won Keiichi over andThe Virus invading her body, the Anti-Villain Celestine uses her to hack into Yggrasil's system and try resetting both Yggrasil and the Earth to wipe away all suffering...
+With a good chunk of her memories gone, her heart in great turmoil due to believing that Dark Magical Girl Morgan has won Keiichi over andThe Virus invading her body, the Anti-Villain Celestine uses her to hack into Yggrasil's system and try resetting both Yggrasil and the Earth to wipe away all suffering...

 The eponymous character of Hellboy is prophesied to bring about the end of the universe.